ateixeira/mern-stack/README.md

 ### 1.2 - Creating webpack.config.js
 *webpack.config.js* is the Webpack config file, it exports the configuration object on module.exports

-### 1.3 - Executing
+## 2 - Install & Execute
-On this step you should be able to run the project executing:
+On this step you should be able to run the project typing:
 ```
   git clone https://github.com/ateixeira/mern-stack.git
   git checkout tags/1-NPM+Webpack